-Human Services - Career
+Human Services - Career Associate in Science Degree

 The Human Services Department attracts a diverse student population that shares a desire to work with and help other people.
 Students are often enrolled directly from high schools.
 Others are returning to change careers, while still others have raised families and are seeking career opportunities for the first time.